dunhuang/react-init-tool/README.md

 #react-init-tool
-A easy tool for react developers to init a react project.
+An easy tool for react developers to init a react project.

 ##Usage
 install this module in global mode.